gaelforget/gradientsWG1/README-dataset-template.md

 # MyDataSet

-This folder contains `MyDataSet` -- a _CBIOMES model_ climatology for example.
+This folder contains `MyDataSet` which could be anything really -- a _CBIOMES model_ climatology is used as an example below.

-_Note: would keep this statement short & provide detail / links below if needed_
+_Note: would keep the opening statement short & report detail / links later if needed_

 [![DOI](https://zenodo.org/badge/236552159.svg)](https://zenodo.org/badge/latestdoi/236552159)